flux-gui/flux-gui/doc/adr/0005-wego-core-auth-strategy.md

 ### Advanced Use Case

-Most users who want to use Weave GitOps in a production setting will want to set up an OAuth 2.0 Authorization Code Grant flow, as this provides the best user experience\*.
-Weave GitOps will allow for configuration of such a flow by consuming environment variables supplied by the user.
-Users will need to register an application with their desired Git Provider supply their own `client_id` and `client_secret`, effectively taking the storing of those values out of the purview of Weave GitOps.
+Most users who want to use Flux-GUI in a production setting will want to set up an OAuth 2.0 Authorization Code Grant flow, as this provides the best user experience\*.
+Flux-GUI will allow for configuration of such a flow by consuming environment variables supplied by the user.
+Users will need to register an application with their desired Git Provider supply their own `client_id` and `client_secret`, effectively taking the storing of those values out of the purview of Flux-GUI.

 \*Access tokens from the Authorization Code Grant can be refreshed, so the user needs to complete the OAuth flow less often.